-Theft of databases has increased people’s fear of computer hackers.
-Remember however, you are just as likely to have your identity stolen via purse snatchings, mail theft, and dumpster diving.
+The theft of databases has increased people’s fear of computer hackers.
+Remember, however, you are just as likely to have your identity stolen via purse snatchings, mail theft, and dumpster diving.
 To significantly reduce your risk of being a victim of identity theft:

-- Wear a close-fitting pouch, instead of carrying a purse or wear your wallet in your front pocket and use a pen with forgery-proof ink when writing checks.
+Wear a close-fitting pouch, instead of carrying a purse or wearing your wallet in your front pocket, and use a pen with forgery-proof ink when writing checks.
 Call the District Attorney’s office at the number below and we will provide you with a forgery-proof pen (as supplies allow).

-- Don’t give any part of your Social Security, credit card or bank account numbers over the phone or Internet unless you have made the contact to a company or financial institution with which you are familiar.
+Don’t give any part of your Social Security, credit card, or bank account numbers over the phone or Internet unless you have made contact with a company or financial institution with which you are familiar.

-- Mail bills to be paid at the Post Office, not in your mail box with the red flag raised or in street corner postal receptacles.
+Mail bills are to be paid at the Post Office, not in your mailbox with the red flag raised or in street corner postal receptacles.

 Have new boxes of checks sent to the bank/credit union, not your home.